ranibb/market-watch/README.md

 - **Full Authentication:** Complete user authentication and session management using **Firebase Authentication**.
 - **Protected Routes:** A robust navigation guard in `vue-router` protects authenticated routes from unauthorized access.
-- **Enterprise-Grade Data Table:** The main dashboard features a PrimeVue `<DataTable>` with client-side search, sorting, and pagination.
+- **Enterprise-Grade DataTable:** The main dashboard features a PrimeVue `<DataTable>` with **lazy-loaded, server-side pagination and sorting**.
+This ensures the application is highly performant, even with millions of potential records.
-- **Data Visualization:** The detail view includes a client-side chart using `Chart.js` to display historical price data.
+- **Data Visualization:** The detail view includes a client-side chart using `Chart.js` to display historical price data, fetched on-demand.

 ---